Johnny Bliss: Beach sprinting

 Bliss was also a beach sprint champion.
 He won 12 Australian championships in a row from 1939 to 1952.
 He attempted a comeback at the age of 38 to win the 1960 NSW title.

-Bliss was an exceptionally fast runner.
-During the 1947 season, decked out in full football gear including heavy leather football boots and carrying a football, Bliss clocked 11.1 seconds over 110 yards and also recorded 9.9 seconds over 100 yards.
+Johnny Bliss was an exceptionally fast runner.
+During the 1947 season, decked out in full football gear including heavy leather football boots and carrying a football, Bliss clocked 11.1 seconds over 110 yards (as a comparison, the Men's 100m Final at the 1948 Olympics was won in 10.3 seconds).
+Bliss also recorded 9.9 seconds over 100 yards.

 Personal life and death

 Bliss was also a success in the world of men's toiletries and women's perfumery, working for two of the biggest names in the business, Faberge and Christian Dior.

 Bliss, who was known as a practical joker and someone who loved life, died from the effects of a brain tumor on 9 September 1974, at the age of 52.